 I have been keeping an eye on something, and I have been fancying it quite a lot.
 Something that is surely delicious, and beautiful to behold.
-As previously mentioned at A whole leg of prosciutto crudo ham, Tesco has been selling – and it’s worth repeating – a whole leg of prosciutto crudo for :75, and I told others and myself that I would buy it if the supermarket slashed the price.
-To be honest, :75 is actually a good price for a whole leg of ham, as well as a wooden board stand, a carving knife, and an apron, but still felt a little too pricey.
-It was more in hope and truth be told in jest than plan that I had hoped to purchase it, if the prices were to tumble down in the post-Christmas stock clearance.
+As previously mentioned at A whole leg of prosciutto crudo ham, Tesco has been selling – and it’s worth repeating – a whole leg of prosciutto crudo for £75, and I told others and myself that I would buy this splendid ham if the supermarket slashed the price after Christmas.
+To be honest, £75 is actually a good price for a whole leg of ham, as well as a wooden board stand, a carving knife, and an apron, but still felt a little too pricey.
+Buying this prosciutto at post-Christmas reduced price was more a hope rather than any concrete plan.
+Buy or not to buy became something of a running joke for a while.

-It was time for very rough maths, up and down the yoghurt aisle.
-By buying a whole leg, I would get 6.5kg (minus the rind, fat, and bones) of good-quality meat for :37.50, which is a far better deal than buying sliced ham in packages: a pack of decent Parma ham costs around :30 per kilogramme.
-It is cured meat, so it should last for a good while, and I would not need to buy any other meat for a while.
-So, yes, I bought it, and it is a slightly surreal but utterly glorious presence in my small kitchen.
+Decision was needed and this was time for very rough maths, doing divisions in my head as I walked up and down the yoghurt aisle.
+By buying a whole leg, I would get 6.5kg (minus the rind, fat, and bones) of good-quality meat for £37.50, which is a far better deal than buying sliced ham in packages: a pack of decent Parma ham costs around £30 per kilogramme.
+Prosciutto crudo is cured meat, so the leg should last for a good while, and I would not need to buy any other meat for a while.
+So, yes, I bought it, and this ham is a slightly surreal but utterly glorious presence in my small kitchen.
 I feel 2014 has started well for me.

 - A few photographs -

 It was pretty heavy and quite cumbersome to carry around.
 There is a lot of meat.
-I am not going to manage to eat the whole thing in 2 weeks, but it should last for a couple of months at least.
+I am not going to manage to eat the whole thing in 2 weeks, but this leg of ham should last for a couple of months at least.

 The carving knife, the wooden board stand, and the apron that came with the ham.

 The wooden board stand looks rather good, I have to say!
-It is quite substantial and heavy: it needs to be to secure the meat while slicing.
+It is quite substantial and heavy, as it needs to be, to secure the leg while slicing off pieces.

 The whole leg of ham under wraps.